 The EU General Data Protection Regulation (“GDPR”) recognises certain categories of personal information as sensitive and therefore requiring more protection, for example information about your health, ethnicity and political opinions.

 In certain situations, FRA may collect and/or use these special categories of personal information (for example, in case we need to know about any medical or access requirements so that you can attend an interview, one of our events or so accommodations can be made for you when you start studying with us).
-We will only use these special categories of personal information if there is a valid reason for doing so and where the GDPR allows us to do so.
+We will only use these special categories of personal information if we have both a lawful basis under Article 6 GDPR and can satisfy an exception under Article 9 GDPR (please see section 4 below).

 How and why will we use your personal information?